Issued 14 May 2020, Updated 28 July 2020

 Can I use the club site/water access to get on the water as an independent paddler?
 This will vary from club to club, depending on which ones are ready to allow access to the club site.
 Individuals must ensure that they have permission to use their intended launch point and that the process of launching follows social distancing guidelines.

 Can I use the clubhouse and facilities at my club?
 Government guidelines currently allow for a very limited opening of club facilities.
-Communal areas such as changing rooms, gyms and bars should remain shut.
+Communal areas such as changing rooms and gyms should remain shut.
+Bars and restaurants, including any food or drink facilities inside a clubhouse can open from 4 July, in accordance with the latest guidance.
 Clubs can provide access to toilets and hand washing facilities, but must ensure they have hygiene protocols in place.

 Do clubs have to pay their affiliation fees?
 Clubs have been given a three month deferral for payment of their British Canoeing club affiliation fees for the period 1st March to 31st May 2020.
 So, for example, if your affiliation fees were due on the 6th April 2020, payment will now be due on the 6th July 2020.